samSharivker/PenguinImageAPI/README.md

 }
 ```

-### Custom Parameters!:
+### Parameters:
-You can select one of the following parameters to get only 1 species of Penguin:
+You can select one of the following to get only 1 species of Penguin by using the `species` parameter:

 * emperor
 * chinstrap,